marinavmv/rsschool-cv/cv.md

 Courses:
 *	CS50 lectures
 *	HTML Academy
+*	JavaScript Manual on learnjavascript.ru (In progress)
+*	RS Schools Course «JavaScript/Front-end» (In progress).
 ## English
 **A2** (I had been practicing English, when I worked in the USA as an exchange student)